AgoraIO-Community/VisionLab-DoreSegment-SwiftUI/VisionLab-DoreSegment-SwiftUI-Guide.md

 As shown in the above snippet for AgoraViewerHelper, we have added an extra button to the default buttons provided by Agora UIKit.

 This button displays the magic wand icon, and toggles between a green and grey background.
-When clicked, the button calls a method `toggleBackground`; let's link this button up to enable and disable the extension:
+When clicked, the button calls a method `toggleBackground`; let's link this button up to enable and disable the extension, and apply an image as the background image (`bgImage`):

 ```swift
 @objc func toggleBackground(_ sender: UIButton) {